-Revolver has teamed with Thoughtcrimes for a vinyl reissue of their 2019 EP, Tap Night, on "black and red with heavy white splatter" wax.
-There're only 150 copies — order yours before they're gone!
+Revolver has teamed with Thoughtcrimes for an exclusive vinyl colorway of their debut LP, Altered Pasts.
+Only 150 made — order yours before they're gone!

 During Billy Rymer's tenure behind the kit with Dillinger Escape Plan — from 2010's dizzying Option Paralysis to their sixth and final full-length 2016's Dissociation — the musician established himself as one of the most exciting drummers in hardcore.

 Since the band said farewell in 2017, Rymer has kept busy: he's filled in live for Suicidal Tendencies (which also features his old Dillinger partner Ben Weinman on guitar), did a stint as Ho99o9's touring drummer and played on Glassjaw's 2017 album Material Control.

 Rymer also launched his own hard rock–meets-hardcore outfit, Thoughtcrimes.
 The band — which is currently rounded out by vocalist Rick Pepa, guitarists Russ Savarese and Brian Sullivan and bassist Cody Hosza — dropped their ripping debut EP, Tap Night, in 2019 and are on track to release their inaugural full-length in 2022 via new label Pure Noise Records.

 To celebrate the partnership, the label is reissuing Tap Night on October 8th (in several different formats plus a Revolver-exclusive vinyl variant) with a couple new songs — including the hardcore heavy-hitter "Misery's a Muse."